Proximal Hamstring Tendinopathy

-Eccentric exercises were for many years the "go to" exercises for tendinopathy rehabilitation.
-While definitely important, premature or overloaded eccentric exercises can delay your rehabilitation.
-Your physiotherapist will guide you when appropriate to commence strengthening that does not aggravate your hamstring tendinopathy.
+Eccentric exercises were for many years the “go-to” exercises for tendinopathy rehabilitation.
+While important, premature or overloaded eccentric exercises can delay your recovery.
+Your physiotherapist will guide you when appropriate.
+Your strengthening should not aggravate your hamstring tendinopathy.
 They may start you with isometrics that avoid tendon compression and progress from there towards a basic and then advance eccentric exercise program.

 Adjacent Joints & Lower Limb Biomechanics

 Researchers have identified several lower limb biomechanical issues may predispose you to hamstring tendinopathy.
 Your physiotherapist will assess things such as your ankle dorsiflexion, gluteal control, hip/knee bend ratio and running and landing technique.
 They’ll advise you if you require some treatment to address any deficiencies.

 Novel therapies such as the injection of sclerosing agents, platelet-derived growth factor (PDGF), and autologous blood into diseased tendons have shown promising results, but more clinical trials are needed.
 Your physiotherapist is happy to discuss these options with you when they consider them an appropriate treatment option.

 Remember, all tendinopathies are different.
 Please seek the advice of your physiotherapist to determine the best rehabilitation appropriate to your tendinopathy.